Open source ecommerce platforms compared (2026)

 Getting your store online

 Whichever platform you choose, your hosting environment plays a direct role in how well your store performs.
-Page speed, uptime and server response times all affect conversions, and they all start with the server.
-WooCommerce, PrestaShop and OpenCart run well on our ecommerce hosting, while larger Magento stores benefit from the dedicated resources of a VPS.
+Page speed, uptime and server response times all affect conversions, and they all start at the server level.

-If you have any questions, get in touch and our team will be happy to help.
+If you have questions about which setup suits your store, get in touch and our team will point you in the right direction.

 About Angus